Tahanyemad16/IEEE-CS-25-BACKEND/Laravel/Readme.md

     ```

 - **Has Many Through**
 The **"has-many-through"** relationship provides a convenient shortcut for accessing distant relations via an intermediate relation.
 For example, a Country model might have many Post models through an intermediate User model.
 In this example, you could easily gather all blog posts for a given country.
-Let's look at the tables required to define this relationship:
-    ```php
-        countries
-            id - integer
-            name - string

-        users
-            id - integer
-            country_id - integer
-            name - string

-        posts
-            id - integer
-            user_id - integer
-            title - string
-    ```

 - **Polymorphic Relations**
   Table Structure Polymorphic relations allow a model to belong to more than one other model on a single association.
 For example, imagine users of your application can "comment" both posts and videos.
 Using polymorphic relationships, you can use a single comments table for both of these scenarios.